zammad/zammad-documentation/prerequisites/software.rst

 .. note::

-   Most of below software versions (unless stated as specific version) are minimum requirements of Zammad.
+   Most of the software versions listed below (unless stated as specific version)  are minimum requirements of Zammad.
 We strongly encourage you to use most current possible versions that *are not end of life*.

 1. Ruby Programming Language
 ============================